DylanCleary2000/EmergingTechnologies/README.md

 ## Computation
 The computation notebook contains a showcase of polynomial versus exponential growth rates illustrated using pyplot, and illustrating Big-O notation.
+It discusses basic concepts of computation.
-It also contains a solution for a python implemented turing machine that does not accept 1's in its input.
+It also contains a solution for a python implemented turing machine that does not accept 1's in its input, with an explanation of how the turing machine works.

 ## Fourier Transform
-This notebook contains an explanation of what a fourier transform is.
+This notebook introduces the reader to the concept of the fourier transform, as well as examples of its use, techniques for implementing it in code, and its applications across various scientific fields.
+It also has an example signal and the fast fourier transforms effect on it.

 ## Quantum Computing
-This notebook discusses quantum computing, and examples of its application using Qiskit to display quantum circuits.
+This notebook discusses quantum computing,it's background, history and development.
+It shows quantum circuit design using qiskit to illustrate.
+It also discusses quantum computings applications and it's potential impact.